vo0x/wikiwrite/README.md

 # Telegram Bot

 This is a Telegram bot built using the Python Telegram Bot (PTB) library.
-The bot allows user registration, broadcasts messages to registered users, and sends notifications to the admin when a new user joins the bot.

 ## Features
 - **search:** on wikipedia.